- Which camp is best for me or for my child?

-Tramp and Bag Jump programs are designed to teach the essential skills and acrobatic fundamentals of freestyle and free skiing aerials.
+Tramp and Bag Jump programs in Campton, NH are designed to teach the essential skills and acrobatic fundamentals of freestyle and free skiing aerials.

-These camps are designed for all ages 7-17.
-The program focuses on acrobatic skill development in the tumbling and trampoline environment.
-Therefore, consider the Tramp and Bag Jump camps the base line for learning freestyle aerials correctly.
+The Trampoline and Bag jump camps are designed for all ages 7-17.
+Please refer to individual camps for more information about age recommendations for each specific camp.
+These programs focus on acrobatic skill development in the tumbling and trampoline environment.
+Therefore, consider the Trampoline and Bag Jump camps the base line for learning freestyle aerials correctly.
 Athletes who engage a program of overall acrobatics, simply put, become better and safer freestyle and slopestyle aerialists.

-The second important part of the FSA curriculum is air bag jumping at the Waterville Valley Academy Bag Jump Facility, where acrobatics move into the freestyle jumping coaching program.
+The second important part of the Freestyle America curriculum is air bag jumping at the Waterville Valley Academy Bag Jump Facility, where acrobatics move into the freestyle jumping coaching program.

 Athletes can differentiate the Tramp Camp experience from the Lake Placid Water Ramp Camps as follows: The Tramp and Bag Jump Camps are for “learning” ski acrobatics correctly.
 The Ramp camps are for “practicing” freestyle airs, in a more jump repetitive format.

 The Mountain Fare Inn campus provides superb accommodations, meals, and plenty of fun, friendship, and extra-curricular camp activities.

 Lake Placid Water Ramp programs offer abundant practice on airs that are targeted for use in winter competition.
 Ramp Camps serve athletes best who have learned base line aerial fundamentals, such as those taught at Trampoline and Bag Jump camp.